 The accompanying rocking and jiggling actions are not accidental.
 Research has shown that when we move and sing at the same time we engage nearly all of our brain, which enables us to translate and store new information very efficiently.

 The clever teachers at Monkey Music understand how important music is for early development.
 ‘Rock n Roll’ is stage one in Monkey Music world, and suitable for babies aged 3 months to a year.
-Maddie was four months when we started classes and even at such a young age, she was captivated.
+My first child was just four months when we started classes, but even at such a young age, she was captivated.

 You’ll soon master the variety of catchy and interactive songs that are sung at each class, especially if you both do your homework with the Monkey Music CD.
 There are songs that welcome the children to the class, songs that encourage babies to track Monkey around the room, and songs that teach children to say ‘hello’ and ‘goodbye’ to Monkey, and his little side-kick, Mo.
 They’re not always your usual nursery rhymes either, which is a refreshing change!

-Monkey Music is due to start taking bookings for the summer term.
+Monkey Music is now busy taking bookings for the winter term.
 Head over to their website to find your nearest class.